moise-mulungu/mixed-react-projects/src/features/real-time-chat/database-schema.md

-(done)DM: todoMM: list your database "schema" here for my reference (not necessarily to include in the blog post).
+(done)DM: list your database "schema" here for my reference (not necessarily to include in the blog post).
 # schema collections:
 * messages
   * field names (I copied these from above. validate they are exactly correct by looking in the Firebase console)